 And then you might ask “But if don’t need to use the guides, can I go right to the edge of the screen?”
 And I’d give you a mean side eye.

-Even flat panels have what they call over-scan, or areas of the video image that the end user doesn’t see, and how large this area is can unfortunately differ from manufacturer to manufacturer…and country to country.
+Even flat panels have what they call over-scan, or areas of the video image that the end user doesn’t see, and how large this area is can, unfortunately, differ from manufacturer to manufacturer…and country to country.

 You obviously don’t want anything important in this area for fear it may be lost.
 And in terms of aesthetics, having anything important near here is usually discouraged against.

 So, nowadays (and I’m looking you, YouTube folks), keep everything within action safe.
-All modern flat panels can display it, and your won’t run off of the screen.
+All modern flat panels can display it, and you won’t run off of the screen.
 As for personal preference, I like keeping text still within title safe, as I find it easier to read than having the text extend to the end of the screen.

 Until the next episode: learn more, do more.

 Like early, share often, and don’t forget to subscribe.
 Thanks for watching.

 Special Thanks: Vince Rocca